-Nitrogen deficiency is characterized by yellowing (chlorosis) along the leaf midribs, starting at the leaf tip and moving toward the stalk (Fig. 1).
+Nitrogen deficiency is characterized by yellowing along the leaf midribs, starting at the leaf tip and moving toward the stalk (Figure 1).
 Nitrogen deficiency will first be observed on the lowest leaves of the plant.
-The chlorotic areas will turn brown as the season progresses (Fig. 2).
+The chlorotic areas will turn brown as the season progresses (Figure 2).
 Severe N deficiency will result in a poorly-developed crop canopy that will be unable to intercept all of the sunlight during grain fill.
 Nitrogen-deficient leaves also have a lower capacity for photosynthesis, further limiting the potential for grain fill.

 Agronomic considerations for soybean

 Although soybean is generally sensitive to excess water, soybeans can survive underwater for a week or more under ideal conditions.
 Generally, soybeans tolerate 48 hours under water quite well, but flooding for 4 to 6 days can reduce stands, vigor, and eventually yield.
 Many factors determine how well a soybean crop will tolerate flooding.
-The most important factors that determine the fate of flooded soybean fields are: 1) duration of the flooding, 2) temperature during the flood, 3) rate of drying after the flooding event, and 4) growth stage of the crop during the flood.
+The most important factors that determine the fate of flooded soybean fields are the following: 1) duration of the flooding, 2) temperature during the flood, 3) rate of drying after the flooding event, and 4) growth stage of the crop during the flood.
 Yield losses are seldom noted in fields flooded for 48 hours or less.
-Four days or more of flooding stresses the crop, delays the plants’ growth, and causes the plants be shorter with fewer nodes.
+Four days or more of flooding stresses the crop, delays the plants’ growth, and causes the plants to be shorter with fewer nodes.
 Flooding for 6 days or more can depress yields significantly, while flooding for a week or more may result in significant (or entire) losses of stand.

 Temperature during the flooding event plays a large role in determining the fate of a submerged soybean field.
 Higher temperatures cause the soybean plant to more quickly deplete its stored energy.
 Additionally, soybean plants appear to be very sensitive to high carbon dioxide (CO2) levels in the soil.
 Higher temperatures cause plants and soil microbes to respire at high rates that quickly deplete the water of oxygen and increase CO2 levels.
 Cool, cloudy days and cool clear nights greatly increase the survivability of a submerged soybean crop.